MCC Facts

 Post-Completion Outcomes

-MCC is one of 10 select U.S. community colleges—and the only one in New York state—participating in the Unlocking Opportunity: The Post-Graduation Success and Equity Network to lead reform efforts in higher education.
-Participants focus on improving student access, completion and post-completion outcomes.
-The network runs from 2023 through 2028, in collaboration with the Aspen Institute College Excellence Program and the Community College Research Center.
+MCC is one of just 10 community colleges nationwide — and the only one in New York State — selected for the inaugural cohort of Unlocking Opportunity: The Post-Graduation Success and Equity Network, a national initiative aimed at advancing reform in higher education.
+Participating colleges are committed to improving student access, completion, and post-completion outcomes.
+The network, developed in partnership with the Aspen Institute College Excellence Program and the Community College Research Center, will run through 2028.

 of MCC career program graduates with full-time jobs stay in our region